Core Module Information

 Description of module content:

-The role of the media and cultural industries in our society is a key source of academic and policy discussion with political events and media stories constantly drawing our attention to their powerful role in society.
-The purpose of this module is to introduce students to these debates through the sociological study of media and culture.
-The module will explore theories, concepts and methodologies from sociological and wider interdisciplinary approaches to help us understand the production and consumption of media and culture.
+The media and cultural industries have a key role in shaping our understanding of the social world with political and societal events often accessed via the products of these industries.
+The purpose of this module is to develop a broadly sociological understanding of media and culture.
+The module will explore theories, concepts and methodologies from sociology, cultural studies and wider interdisciplinary approaches to help you to understand the production and consumption of media and culture.
 The module begins by examining what we mean by culture and media, the interdisciplinary study of the subject, the policy context of these industries and explore theoretical perspectives to the consumption and production of media and culture.
-The module will then explore how social inequalities -based on factors such as social class, gender and ethnicity - are perpetuated through the production and consumption of culture.
-We will explore who gets to work in these industries, and who gets to be seen in these industries.
-The module will then explore a number of contexts within the media and cultural industries, including: TV & film; fashion; music; news production; and reality TV.
+The module explores how social inequalities - through exploring ideas from social class analysis, gender theory, queer theory, critical race approaches and disability studies - are perpetuated within the cultural industries.
+The module explores who gets to work in these industries and who gets to be seen in culture.
+The module explores how cultural products - music, TV, film - can relate to their time and social context.
+The module then explores a number of debates within the media and cultural industries, from social media platforms and so-called 'AI', to debates around journalism, (state) censorship and free speech, to TV, film and music.

 Learning Outcomes for module:

-LO1.
-Compare and contrast the sociological approaches to media and culture
+LO1: Compare and contrast social and cultural theory approaches to media and culture.

-LO2.
-Critically evaluate the policy context of the cultural and creative industries
+LO2: Demonstrate understanding of the practices and policy context of the cultural and creative industries.

 Full Details of Teaching and Assessment